-Specific priority Problems/issues Strategic objectives Strategies/interventions Performance indicator Annual Target 5yrs issue 2023/2024 Target 2021/2026 Disability Non-participation of Ensure the participation Intensify the involvement % increase in 100% development people with disability of disability of people with disability in participation by people in community and initiatives and with disability government activities programmes Gender Equity Limited participation To ensure that gender Support and promote % increase in 100% of women in equity is promoted gender equity participation of government activities through government community in gender initiatives initiatives and mainstream programmes Youth development Effective Ensure quality of lives Intensify the involvement % increase in 100% participation of youth for youth through of the youth in the participation by youth in in government government initiatives initiatives and in municipal initiatives programmes programmes and mainstream programme
+Specific priority Problems/issues Strategic objectives Strategies/interventions Performance indicator Annual Target 5yrs issue 2024/2024 Target 2022/2026 Disability Non-participation of Ensure the participation Intensify the involvement % increase in 100% development people with disability of disability of people with disability in participation by people in community and initiatives and with disability government activities programmes Gender Equity Limited participation To ensure that gender Support and promote % increase in 100% of women in equity is promoted gender equity participation of government activities through government community in gender initiatives initiatives and mainstream programmes Youth development Effective Ensure quality of lives Intensify the involvement % increase in 100% participation of youth for youth through of the youth in the participation by youth in in government government initiatives initiatives and in municipal initiatives programmes programmes and mainstream programme

-Specific Priority Problems / Issue Strategic Objectives Strategic /Interventions Performance Indicator Annual Target 5yrs Target 2023/2024 2021/2026 HIV/AIDS programmes High rate of HIV/AIDS Promote mainstreaming of HIV/AIDS issues in the programmes of the municipality Mainstreaming of HIV/AIDS issues in all municipal programmes % increase in HIV/AIDS programmes in the municipality 100% Sports, Art and culture No SLA with the Department of Sports, Art and Culture To promote a healthy lifestyle Development of SLA with the Department of Sport, Art and Culture SLA Signed and Implemented 1 Education Dilapidated and shortage of educational infrastructure To ensure the provision of infrastructure Liaise with the Department of Education to provide educational infrastructure % decreasing educational facilities backlog 100% Specific priority issue Problems/issues Strategic objectives Strategies/interventions Performance indicator Annual Target 2023/2024 5yrs Target 2021/2026 Health services Shortage of health facilities Ensure accessible and affordable health services Liaise with the Department of Health to provide health services # of health facilities in the municipality 100%
+Specific Priority Problems / Issue Strategic Objectives Strategic /Interventions Performance Indicator Annual Target 5yrs Target 2024/2025 2022/2026 HIV/AIDS High rate of HIV/AIDS Promote mainstreaming Mainstreaming of % increase in HIV/AIDS 100% programmes of HIV/AIDS issues in the HIV/AIDS issues in all programmes in the programmes of the municipal programmes municipality municipality Sports, Art and No SLA with the To promote a healthy Development of SLA with SLA Signed and 1 culture Department of Sports, lifestyle the Department of Sport, Implemented Art and Culture Art and Culture Education Dilapidated and To ensure the provision Liaise with the % decreasing 100% shortage of of infrastructure Department of Education educational facilities educational to provide educational backlog infrastructure infrastructure

-Social development Access of social Ensure accessibility of Liaise with the # increase of 100% services development services social development Department of Social beneficiaries in social services Development development initiatives Disaster risk Disaster vulnerable To prevent loss of lives Implementation of % reduction of disaster 100% municipality. and infrastructure disaster risk management risks damages due to disaster plan.
+Specific priority Problems/issues Strategic objectives Strategies/interventions Performance indicator Annual Target 5yrs Target issue 2024/2025 2022/2026 Health services Shortage of health Ensure accessible and Liaise with the # of health facilities in 100% facilities affordable health Department of Health to the municipality services provide health services Social development Access of social Ensure accessibility of Liaise with the # increase of 100% services development services social development Department of Social beneficiaries in social services Development development initiatives Disaster risk Disaster vulnerable To prevent loss of lives Implementation of % reduction of disaster 100% municipality. and infrastructure disaster risk management risks damages due to disaster plan.